sdm-lang/rust-sdml/sdml_error/README.md

 ## Changes

+**Version 0.1.2**

+- Feature: add new diagnostic for `DoubleUnderscoredIdentifier` where an identifier include two (or more) consecutive
+  - underscore characters.
+  - Add new code to `ErrorCode`
+  - Add new function `double_underscored_identifier`

 **Version 0.1.1**

 - Feature: add new diagnostic for `PropertyReferenceNotProperty` where the property name in a member does not resolve to